-The Hyperacusis Network primarily consists of individuals who are sensitive to sound and their caregivers.
+The Hyperacusis Network primarily consists of individuals who are sensitive to sound - clinically known as decreased sound tolerance (DST).
 This can include, but is not limited to individuals who suffer from hyperacusis, recruitment, hyperacute hearing, tinnitus, misophonia, phonophobia, autism, and Meneires.
 All are welcome.

 As a network we have a common goal - to share information on how we can dramatically improve our collapsed tolerance to sound and support one other until a cure is discovered for hyperacusis.
 We persistently act as an advocate so hyperacusis can be understood by the medical community and disability compensation boards throughout the world.
 Until that goal is accomplished it is difficult to obtain medical reimbursement for known treatments that improve our condition.